My Quiet Kitchen

 Either way, taquitos are essentially a rolled taco, filled with meat and cheese, and fried.
 In other words, traditionally they're not exactly the epitome of health food.
 But our baked vegan version improves that pretty dramatically!

-Ingredients for vegan taquitos laid out on a large pan.
+Ingredients for vegan taquitos laid out on a sheet pan.

 Ingredient Notes